sergmain/metaheuristic-docs/p/function.md

 Default steps for packaging Functions are:
 - create temporary folder
 - in that temp folder, create file functions.yaml and configure desired parameters
-- from this temp folder, run the follow command
+- from this temp folder, run the following command

 java -jar /mh/git/apps/package-function/target/package-function.jar function.zip \[path to private key file\]